diz-unimr/machbarkeit/README.md

 # Machbarkeit App
 An app for Nextcloud that allows researchers to perform local feasibility queries against a FHRI server.
+A feasibility request can be found out, how many data sets for your search criteria are available.
+The availability of health data for medical research purposes can be estimated using inclusion and exclusion criteria.

 ![image](https://github.com/user-attachments/assets/21841f73-4a9f-4121-a7ca-3226c8246eae)